 According to Oregon law, what happens if you become injured in a car accident caused by a driver who failed to yield?
 The victim may have a right to compensation through a personal injury lawsuit or insurance claim.
 Suppose driver A arrived at a four-way stop first and began to make a turn.
 After driver A was already in the intersection but had not completed the turn, driver B pulls into the intersection and collides with driver A.

 In this example, driver A would have a right to seek compensation from driver B. Under Oregon traffic law, the driver who was already in the intersection has the right of way.
 In this case, driver A was already in the intersection and had the right of way.
 Driver A can seek compensation from driver B’s insurance policy.
 Alternatively, driver A could sue driver B in civil court for damages caused by the car accident.
 Successful plaintiffs are entitled to compensation for current and future medical expenses, lost income, property damage, pain and suffering, and other damages associated with the car accident.

 Discuss Your Case With a Portland Car Accident Lawyer

 Have you or your loved one been seriously injured in a car accident involving a four-way stop?
-The sooner you speak to an experienced car accident lawyer, the better.
-Contact DuBois Law Group, LLC today to schedule your free initial consultation to learn more about how we can advocate for you.
+The sooner you speak to an experienced Portland injury lawyer, the better.
+Contact DuBois Law Group today to schedule your free initial consultation to learn more about how we can advocate for you.